 Foodies can also enjoy the Fantastic Food Fest, The Vintage Indiana Wine and Food Festival, The Italian Food Festival, the French Market Festival, Devour Downtown, and Marsh Cookout on the Circle.

 Indianapolis is a great place to raise a family and watch your children thrive.
 The Children’s Museum of Indianapolis, one of the best in the country, provides hands-on learning opportunities related to culture, art and science.
 The Indianapolis Zoo features year-round entertainment, including the new Simon Skjodt International Orangutan Center, the Hispanic Heritage Fiesta, and MLK Day, focused on the legacy of Dr. Martin Luther King, Jr. You can also enjoy holidays at the zoo with the Halloween ZooBoo and Christmas at the Zoo.
 And don’t forget the zoo’s dolphin encounters, aquarium and botanical gardens.
 You can also participate in the zoo’s twice-a-year recycling weekends.

 If you are seeking inspiration, you will find art, music, culture and theater in every corner of the city.
-The Indianapolis Museum of Art and the Eiteljorg Museum of American Indians and Western Art sponsor summer festivals featuring art, jewelry, food and music.
+The Newfields Art Museum and the Eiteljorg Museum of American Indians and Western Art sponsor summer festivals featuring art, jewelry, food and music.
 The Talbott Street Art Fair, Penrod and the Broad Ripple Art Fair are must-see gatherings that offer locally-made art.